Goiânia accident

-Description of the source
+The source

-The radiation source in the Goiânia accident was a small capsule containing about 93 g of highly radioactive caesium chloride (a caesium salt made with a radioisotope, caesium-137) encased in a shielding canister made of lead and steel.
+The radiation source in the Goiânia accident was a small capsule containing about 93 g of highly radioactive caesium chloride (a caesium salt) made with the radioactive isotope caesium-137, and encased in a shielding canister made of lead and steel.
 The source was positioned in a container of the wheel type, where the wheel turns inside the casing to move the source between the storage and irradiation positions.

 The activity of the source was 74 terabecquerels (TBq) in 1971.
 The International Atomic Energy Agency (IAEA) describes the container as an "international standard capsule".
 It was 51 millimeters (2 inches) in diameter and 48 mm (1.8 inches) long.
 The specific activity of the active solid was about 814 TBq·kg−1 of caesium-137, an isotope whose half life is 30 years.
 The dose rate at one meter from the source was 4.56 grays per hour (456 rad·h−1).
-While the serial number of the device was unknown, thus hindering definitive identification, the device was thought to have been made in the U.S. at Oak Ridge National Laboratory and was used as a radiation source for radiation therapy at the Goiânia hospital.
+While the serial number of the device was unknown, hindering the ability to verify its identity, the device was thought to have been made in the U.S. at Oak Ridge National Laboratory as a radiation source for radiation therapy at the Goiânia hospital.